abhinav4848/Obsidian-Medicine/diabetes mellitus- diagnosis.md

 % is mmol per mol

 # Tests
-OGTT is diagnostic for [[gestational diabetes|diabetes in pregnancy]].
+OGTT is diagnostic for [[diabetes- gestational|diabetes in pregnancy]].
 It's not recommended for diagnosing DM.
 HbA1c is not suitable for diagnosing DM in children.
 Do FBS.

 Fresh patient with c/f, do FBG (not RBG), cuz it's cheaper than HbA1c.